-That quote from Hiten Shah is one of the best definitions of what product marketing is responsible for.
+That quote is one of the best definitions of what product marketing is responsible for.
 Or to put it another way, if the product team inside of an organization is responsible for building a product, the product marketing team is responsible for packaging and bringing that product to market.

 Here are five examples of brands that are experts at positioning and have product marketing down to a science.

 New Balance is not the only brand that sells sneakers — but year after year they’ve been able to keep selling sneakers despite having to compete with Nike, Adidas and up-and-comers like Under Armour.

 How have they been able to do it?
 They’ve found their niche and how to connect with their audience.
 New Balance has taken a differentiated position in the market.
 They dont sell sneakers.
 They sell classic sneakers — and they are “reinventing how athletic looks.”

 How successful would New Balance be if they just sold sneakers like everybody else?